Empathy and Borderline Personality Disorder: Exploring the Connection and Misconceptions

 You don't have to tackle these difficulties singlehandedly.
 Register for one of our groups today and commence your journey towards impactful, lasting personal growth and renewed hope.
 Join our supportive community and collaborate in pursuit of a brighter future.

-Facilitated by a therapist-instructor, this online group imparts essential new techniques to substitute behaviors and emotions that create friction in your daily life and relationships.
+Facilitated by a therapist, this online group imparts essential new techniques to substitute behaviors and emotions that create friction in your daily life and relationships.
 You can learn more about the structure of our dialectical behavior skills groups here that kick off with intensive DBT Core Principles modules, which will help you begin to transform your mental health.

 Join a BPD Group Support Session